-We have not identified any serious complications or severe side effects that have been associated with use of the GBA regimen.
+Through direct and indirect observation of thousands of users, I have not identified any serious complications or severe side effects that have been associated with use of the GBA regimen.
 Initially, some users may feel mild side effects, including bloating, change in bowel habits, abdominal cramps, and mild headaches.
-These side effects are self-limited and resolve with a temporary adjustment with one or another components of the GBA regimen.
+These side effects are self-limited and resolve with a temporary adjustment with one or other components of the GBA regimen.
 No severe allergic reactions have occurred from use of the GBA regimen to our knowledge.

 Source of GBA research data

 From those posts, 85 users of the GBA regimen were contacted for further information.
 Of those 85 contacted, 69 responded and agreed to provide further information through an online interview.
 The authenticity and identity of each person as a user of the GBA regimen was verified along with their medical conditions, starting weight, ending weight, amount of time using the GBA regimen, and improvement in their health after using the GBA regimen.

 The GBA regimen is more effective than bariatric surgery

-By comparison, the Gastric Bypass ALTERNATIVE is capable of producing similar weight loss but over a much shorter period of time, approximately 3 months.
+By comparison, the Healthy Weight BOOTCAMP is capable of producing similar weight loss but over a much shorter period of time, approximately 3 months.
 On average, bariatric surgery results in 0.10% to 0.14% excess weight loss per day, compared to 0.59% to 0.65% excess weight loss with the GBA regimen.